This fish cleaning guide prepares you on how to effectively take care of your fish and clean them properly.

 1. Gather your supplies

-To perform the cleaning process on your fish you will require a sharp knife, a cutting board, a pair of pliers (optional in case you intend to peel off the scales) a pair of gloves (also optional), and a cooler packed with ice in which you will store the cleaned fish.
+To perform the cleaning process on your fish you will require a sharp knife or electric fillet knife, a cutting board, a pair of pliers (optional in case you intend to peel off the scales) a pair of gloves (also optional), and a cooler packed with ice in which you will store the cleaned fish.

 2. Kill the fish humanely (optional, but recommended)